mattzcarey/matt-site/blog/advent-of-ml-day-11.md

 ### Verification Difficulties

-- Determining if a solution is correct remains challenging
+- Determining if a solution is correct remains challenging in many use cases
 - Imperfect verifiers limit maximum achievable accuracy
 - Edge cases can be hard to detect and validate